lee-joanne/rageit/README.md

 ![Screenshot of message when post is raged](documentation/detailedview-raged.png)
 ![Screenshot of message when post is unraged](documentation/detailedview-unraged.png)

-If the user has raged (reacted to) the post, they will be able to see, beside the rage / comment counter below the featured image, that they have already raged to the post.
+If the user has raged (reacted to) the post, they will be able to see, beside the rage/comment counter below the featured image, that they have raged to the post.
 The user is able to rage and unrage the posts.
 When users rage/unrage posts, a message banner will pop up at the top to communicate with the user that their action is confirmed.
 The rage button will be circular to inform the user that the rage icon is indeed a button that can be clicked.
 When hovered, the rage icon will disappear to help confirm the user that it is clickable.
 Users can only rage to other people's posts.

 ![Screenshot of edited detailed posts](documentation/detailedpost-edited.png)